 Below is an example to help put things into perspective.

 Church ABC pays Pastor Tom's car payments.
 At the end of the year the total payments were $6,500.00.
 Since the pastor is wholly dedicated to the ministry, he uses his car for both ministry and personal use.
 The church board of directors recognizes his dedication to the call of God on his life and knows that he is unselfish in using his car for church purposes.
 Out of love and admiration, they approve for the church to make all his car payments.
 The problem with this scenario is very big and the consequences are, too!

 (Recommended reading: "3 Common Mistake Churches Make When Paying Pastors")

 Since 2005, Treasury regulations have focused on these types of transactions.
 These regulations have been tightened each year.
 Section 4958 empowers the IRS to issue intermediate sanctions against the pastor and the board of directors for violations.

 If the church makes Pastor Tom's car payments, the church is required to report those payments as income on Pastor Tom's W-2.
 This means that a tax free car stipend or allowance really does not exist.
 It is now labeled by the IRS as an excess benefit transaction.

-Income tax regulations require that any and all money given to the pastor be reported as income unless certain requirements are met.
+Income tax regulations require that any and all money given to the pastor be reported as income.

 Under the code, the IRS will fine the pastor 200% of the car allowance plus penalties and interests on back taxes.
 Additionally, the board members involved in approving the allowance can be fined up to $20,000.00.